EGR314-Team205/EGR314-Team205/index.md

 ![Grouping Phase 2](/media/webpage//Grouping%20Phase%202.png "Grouping Phase 2")

 ### Concept 1: Firefighter’s Hat
+This concept utilizes the temperature and air quality sensor to determine whether the fan motor should actuate as an intake or as an outake direction.
+These sensors will constantly track the environmental data when the firefighter might be in close proximity to heat or a fire.
+This system, in turn, will attempt to reduce the internal temperatures inside the helmet during these harsh conditions.

 ![Concept 1](/media/webpage//concept1.png "Concept 1")

 ### Concept 2: Golf Assist